Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

 \subsection{\textbf{Data Extraction and Preprocessing}}

-We extracted ICU stays from the MIMIC-IV database \cite{johnson2023mimic}, which contains data for over 60{,}000 ICU patients from Beth Israel Deaconess Medical Center between 2008 and 2019.
+We extracted ICU stays from the MIMIC-IV database \cite{johnson2023mimic}, which contains data for over 60{,}000 ICU patients admitted to Beth Israel Deaconess Medical Center between 2008 and 2019.
 Inclusion criteria were: (1) sepsis defined according to Sepsis-3 criteria, (2) availability of a corresponding discharge summary within 14 days of ICU discharge, (3) selection of the final ICU stay within each hospital admission, and (4) ICU length of stay between 12 hours and 21 days.

-These criteria were designed to ensure temporal alignment between structured clinical trajectories and narrative summaries, while excluding poorly documented or clinically implausible episodes.
-This preprocessing improves the reliability of narrative-derived supervision, which is critical for downstream preference-based reward learning.
-However, it may introduce a bias toward more well-documented and clinically coherent cases, potentially enriching for trajectories with more favorable outcomes.
+These criteria were designed to ensure temporal alignment between structured trajectories and narrative summaries while excluding poorly documented or clinically implausible episodes, thereby improving the reliability of narrative-derived supervision for downstream reward learning.

 A total of 30{,}594 hospital stays met the initial inclusion criteria for narrative extraction.
-After additional preprocessing for reinforcement learning, including feature availability and trajectory construction, the final cohort consisted of 25{,}370 ICU stays.
+After additional preprocessing for feature availability and trajectory construction, the final cohort consisted of 25{,}370 ICU stays.
 The extracted data span from 24 hours before sepsis diagnosis to 48 hours after diagnosis, forming a maximum 72-hour window per patient.
+Full cohort details are provided in Supplementary Table~S1.

-Clinical features spanning demographics, vitals, laboratory values, and interventions were extracted as described in Table~\ref{tab:included_variables}.
+Clinical features spanning demographics, vital signs, laboratory measurements, and interventions were extracted as summarized in Table~\ref{tab:included_variables}.
 Values exceeding clinically plausible ranges were clipped, and continuous variables were standardized.
-Patient trajectories were discretized into 4-hour intervals using appropriate summary statistics (mean or sum).
-Missing values were handled using sample-and-hold imputation, augmented with time-since-last-measurement features.
+Patient trajectories were discretized into 4-hour intervals using summary statistics within each interval, following established preprocessing procedures from prior work \cite{komorowski2018artificial, raghu2017continuous}.
+Missing values were handled using sample-and-hold imputation augmented with time-since-last-measurement features.